JonasMendez/SORTER/README.md

 Hybrids are labeled as: @@##_sampleid_diploidhit_phase(0/1)

 Where diploid hit is the name of the most similar progenitor and phase matches the bi-allelic haplotype phases for each locus.

+Command line example:

+python Stage3.py -wd /workingdirectory/cleanfastq/ -ref /workingdirectory/cleanfastq/references.fasta -loci 450 -c1 .99 -cs contig -csn 20 -csl 300 -pq 20 -al 1000 -indel 0.20

 #### Note on using pipeline for homoploid hybrids: